Perspective | From fury to serenity: Inside the eyewall and eye of Hurricane Sally in Alabama

-With their scientific elegance comes terrible destruction -- and the knowledge that lives could be forever altered, as forecasts for “historic” rainfall and “life-threatening flash flooding” echoed predictions of dire storm surge and severe winds.
+With their scientific elegance comes terrible destruction — and the knowledge that lives could be forever altered, with forecasts for “historic” rainfall and “life-threatening flash flooding” echoing predictions of a dire storm surge and severe winds.

-Forty-eight hours later, I would be standing inside Sally’s calm eye, after weathering 90 to 100 mph wind gusts and a foot and a half of rain.
+Forty-eight hours later, I would be standing inside Sally’s calm eye, after weathering 90-to-100-mph wind gusts and a foot and a half of rain.

 Monday